Risks of Mixing Heroin With Other Addictive SubstancesYou are here:

 - Coma, brain damage

-Combining alcohol and heroin most frequently results in respiratory depression, which is the most common cause of a fatal overdose.
+Combining alcohol together with heroin frequently results in respiratory depression, which is the most common cause of a fatal overdose.

-Using heroin and cocaine together is known as speedball or dynamite.
-This combination poses significant risks to a person’s health.
+Using heroin together with cocaine is known as speedball or dynamite.
+Undeniably, this combination poses significant risks to a person’s health.
 Speedballing involves injecting both substances into the bloodstream.
-Some users prefer to snort the drugs.
-Either way, the combination produces a longer-lasting, more intense high.
+Generally, cocaine users prefer to snort the drug.
+Basically, the combination produces a longer-lasting, more intense high.

 Each drug affects the central nervous system differently.
 For instance, heroin depresses the CNS, and cocaine stimulates it.
 Both drugs also cause breathing problems and can adversely affect a person’s heart rate and increase the risk of permanent damage to the body or overdose.